VirtualEntityController

 hvac_heating_unit.units

 attribute to "C" to indicate temperature is in Celsius; - It makes an HTTP request to a remote endpoint, presumably to set the target temperature of the related device using its local API.
-Any response from the endpoint is discarded;
+Any response from the endpoint is not written to an attribute, because no

 Actions That Return Responses